isomerpages/mlaw-ccpit/_speakers-and-moderators/2-panel-2.md

 Dr. Chen Jian is the Standing Deputy Secretary General of the China Academy of Arbitration Law（CAAL）and is also a listed arbitrator of the China International Economic and Trade Arbitration Commission (CIETAC), the Asian International Arbitration Center, Cambodia National Commercial Arbitration Centre, International Court of Arbitration Kyrgyz Republic, Thai Arbitration Center, China Maritime Arbitration Commission and dozens of Arbitration Commissions of Shanghai, Guangzhou, Shenzhen, Tianjin and Chongqing, amongst others.
 Dr Chen is a member of the Panel of Experts of CIETAC Domain Name Dispute Resolution Center, a listed conciliator of the Conciliation Center of China Chamber of International Commerce and a column author on arbitration for the LexisNexis Website.
 He is also a guest Professor of Lawyers College in the  Remin University of China.
 Dr Chen's experience spans over 200 mostly international cases, serving in various capcities such as the presiding arbitrator, sole arbitrator or co-arbitrator with the CIETAC and other institutions.
 Previously, he held appointment such as the Director of Registration, Director of International Case Management, Secretariat of CIETAC (China International Economic and Trade Arbitration Commission) and member of the Awards Scrutiny Team of CIETAC.
 Dr Chen is fluent in both written and spoken English and Mandarin Chinese.

+### Hee Theng Fong
+**Consultant,<br>
+Harry Elias Partnership LLP**<br>
+Hee Theng Fong is a consultant at Harry Elias Partnership LLP and a senior lawyer in Singapore with more than 30 years of experience in dispute resolution.
+He joined the government legal service after graduating from the Law Faculty of the University of Singapore with Honors in 1979.
+He is a holder of a Diploma in PRC Law.
+He has been trained at Harvard Law School in Advanced Mediation Workshop.
+Mr Hee is effectively bilingual.
+He has written many awards in both English and Chinese in international arbitration cases under SIAC, CIETAC, HKIAC, and ICC rules.
+He is a Specialist Mediator (China) and Ambassador for SIMC.

+Mr Hee has handled about two hundred cases in civil litigation, international arbitration and mediation as a lead counsel or arbitrator or mediator involving arbitrators, counsels and parties from many countries and regions including America, Europe and Asia.
+Many of them have been reported in Singapore Law Report and law journals.
+Mr Hee is one of the speakers in the First CIETAC Global Arbitrators Forum 2018.
+He also spoke on mediation in the 3rd CCPIT International Mediation Summit 2018.
+Mr Hee is a faculty member for SIAC China Academy with Fudan University Law School speaking as one of the lecturers for the SIAC China Module in 2020.
+Mr Hee is also a committee member of the China Ready Program under the Singapore Ministry of Law.
+Mr Hee has published articles including “Arbitration in China and Singapore” in Singapore Academy of Law [2019 SAL Prac 28].

 ### Gao Yan
 **Chairman<br>
 China Council for the Promotion of International Trade**<br>